smatthewenglish/smatthewenglish/README.md

 Welcome to my GitHub profile!
-I'm a software engineer specializing in blockchain and decentralized systems.
+I'm a software engineer specializing in decentralized systems.

 ## About Me
 - 🌍 Based in New York